 The Crop Tour allowed growers to see firsthand how seed singulation, planting speed, seeding depth, down pressure and other factors affect corn yields.
 We found four primary factors of our field trials that show how our findings can help you.

 - Seed singulation affects corn yields

-One area of Ziegler’s Crop Tour event focused specifically on singulation, including the affect of poor singulation and spacing due to skips, multiples and misplaced seeds.
+One area of Ziegler’s Crop Tour event focused specifically on singulation, including the effect of poor singulation and spacing due to skips, multiples, and misplaced seeds.

 “It’s again clear how easily one facet of the planter pass, such as poor singulation, can quickly rob a corn plant from reaching its full yield potential,” Todd Hesse explained to growers who attended the Crop Tours.
 Hesse is product manager of Ag Technologies, Seeding & Tillage at Ziegler Ag Equipment.

 “There are many factors throughout the growing season that a grower cannot control, but proper seed spacing and singulation can be controlled,” Hesse says.

 To discover singulation differences row by row, Hesse and his team introduced errors during seeding such as simulating skips.
 They varied singulation, walked fields after emergence, and collected consecutive ears for detailed comparisons to determine actual planting populations, ear sizes, and yields, plus evaluate planter performance.

 “We did a yield check in the singulation study where our properly-singulated control measured 180 bu/acre compared to our poorly singulated control, which measured 177 bu/acre,” Hesse says.
 “That’s a three-bushel-per-acre yield advantage.”